The 2023 Pre-College Programs are available during these two-week sessions:

 1 Credit Status: Open Save this Course View Saved Courses

-Learn the basic knowledge and techniques related to surgery, internal medicine, pediatrics, emergency medicine, and biomedical science by participating in interactive lectures and labs.
+Learn the basic knowledge and techniques related to surgery, internal medicine, pediatrics, emergency medicine, and biomedical science by participating in interactive lectures and labs, including a fetal pig dissection.
 You and your fellow high-school students will explore new aspects of this critical field at one of the nation’s leading institutions as you are taught and guided by experts in the field of medicine.

 Prerequisite: Background in Biology is strongly recommended.